The Best Toys for 1-Year-Olds

-Because we have a miniature dachshund, my daughter is naturally obsessed with her dachshund toys (her first word was his name, Strudel.) adorned with a jaunty beret, is the ideal size for her to tote around and snuggle and keeps her from constantly pestering her canine brother.
+Because we have a miniature dachshund, my daughter is naturally obsessed with her dachshund toys (her first word was his name, Strudel.)
+This one, Pierre The French Dog, adorned with a jaunty beret, is the ideal size for her to tote around and snuggle and keeps her from constantly pestering her canine brother.

 A Pull Apart Pup

-Another in the pantheon of dachshund toys, features five individual pieces that attach—in any order— to form one very long dog.
+Another in the pantheon of dachshund toys, this Pull Apart Pup features five individual pieces that attach—in any order— to form one very long dog.
 It’s a perfect piece for travel, as the components stick together but also work as individual pieces.

 Most one-year-olds are still furiously teething, so any toy that can function as a teether is supremely helpful.
-The must-have has stood the test of time—we keep it near the changing table for holding and biting (instead of squirming).
+The must-have Winkel Rattle and Sensory Toy has stood the test of time—we keep it near the changing table for holding and biting (instead of squirming).

 The Sensory Cube

-We received when our daughter was born, and it has truly been with her at every developmental stage.
+We received these learning cubes when our daughter was born, and it has truly been with her at every developmental stage.
 Now, she loves to stare at herself in the mirror, opening and closing the flap, and gnawing on the yellow ring every so often.

 Around one-year-old, many children are beginning to stack pieces on top of each other, thanks to a developing understanding of balance, and put together basic shape puzzles.
 Sorting and stacking toys are colorful ways to learn through play.